Alkaaaaaaaaaa/Alka-Bomber/Readme.md

 ```
 Go in the folder : Alka-Bomber.
 Click in the AlkaBomber.html.
-Now u can use the tool as a website!
+Now u can use the tool in ur browser!
 ```

 **On Linux use this for launch the Html file :**